tiagolobao/InoBencher/README.md

 # InoBencher
-Control All GPIO/ADC from an arduino board remotely
+Control All GPIO from an arduino board remotely.
+For now it was used only to control a relay board.